bpmn-os/bpmnos-engine/docs/md/data/main.md

 **Row order matters**: Attributes initialized in earlier CSV rows become available for reference in later rows.
 Instance 1's attributes cannot be referenced from Instance 2's expressions.

-**ARRIVAL** expressions are evaluated when a token arrives at an activity (enters ARRIVED or CREATED state).
+**READY** expressions are evaluated when a token arrives at an activity (enters ARRIVED or CREATED state).
 They have access to the parent scope's status and data attributes, plus global attributes.
 This is useful for initializing activity-local attributes based on runtime state.

 **COMPLETION** expressions are evaluated when a task enters BUSY state.
 They have full access to status, data, and global attributes.